karkman/MetagenomeCourse2019/R_for_overdispersed_data/README.md

 samples in relation to each other in a two-dimensional space.

 Phyloseq has vegan built-in so we can ordinate distances using Phyloseq and plot the ordination.

-Phyloseq has vegan built-in so we can ordinate distances using Phyloseq and plot the ordination.